What is a field instructor?

 Certain criteria, set by the Council on Social Work Education, must be met in order to be a field instructor.
 See requirements below:

-BSW Field Instructor: A field instructor for a BSW student must be a licensed social worker who holds a BSW degree from an accredited program and has at least three years of post-graduate experience.
+A field instructor for a BSW student must be a licensed social worker who holds a BSW degree from an accredited program and has at least three years of post-graduate experience.
 If the instructor is a licensed MSW holder, he or she must have at least two years of post-graduate experience.
 (If there is no staff on site who meets these requirements, exceptions for a “task supervisor” can occasionally be made.)
+If you need a copy of the BSW Field Manual please contact the BSW Field Coordinator or the BSW Program Assistant Director.

 Are there any benefits to becoming a field instructor?

-Field instructors are eligible to attend 2-3 free CEU workshops/year that are put on by Augsburg College.
+Field instructors are eligible to attend 2-3 free CEU workshops/year that are put on by Augsburg University.
 They also receive free access to Augsburg library materials.

 What are my responsibilities as a field instructor?